CATVI: Conditional and Adaptively Truncated Variational Inference for Hierarchical Bayesian Nonparametric Models: CATVI Algorithm

-where $v(\cdot)$ is the weight intensity measure (Appendix~\ref{app:CRM}) for the completely random measure and $u$ is the density function for $G_0(\Omega)$ that can be derived given the Laplace transform of the completely random measure.
-Therefore, we can update $\{m_k\}_{k=0}^{K}$ in the same way as the hierarchical Dirichlet model.
-Following Algorithm~\ref{alg:1} and its application in Section~\ref{sec:infer_hdp}, we can also update $\mu$ by the stochastic gradient descent.
-To illustrate with an example, we consider the gamma--Dirichlet model, whose inference algorithm is provided in Appendix~\ref{app:extensions}.
+up to a constant, where $v(\cdot)$ is the weight intensity measure (see Appendix~\ref{app:CRM}) for the completely random measure, and $u(\cdot)$ is the density function for $G_0(\Omega)$ that can be derived using its Laplace transform.
+Therefore, we can update $\{m_k\}_{k=0}^{K}$ in the same way as the HDP model.